The G7 Summit

 The G20 Summit

-The Brisbane G20 summit falls on November 15-16, 2014.
-A full schedule of G20 events, along with additional background information, will be maintained here.
+A full schedule of 2015 G20 events, along with additional background information, can be found here.
 The U.S. G7/G20 Advocacy Alliance has composed a policy paper detailing its recommendations for the summit, which can be found here.

 The Civil 20 (C20) was accredited by the Turkish government as an official G20 engagement group in April, 2015.
 The group plans to hold a summit in September, where its members will present recommendations relating to four priority issue areas:

 We will continue to update this webpage throughout the year as we receive and publish more information on development-related aspects of the G7 and G20 summits.
 For more information on InterAction's G7/G20 work, contact John Ruthrauff, Director of International Advocacy.